MoheEdeen/testudoNotifications/README.md

 - Internet connection for accessing Testudo and sending email notifications.
 - Access to Testudo's term and class IDs.

+## Important Notes

+- **Not a Web Scraper:** This script does not scrape the website for data.
+It directly checks the "Schedule of Classes" section on Testudo, which is publicly accessible.
+- **No Special Benefits:** This script does not provide any special privileges or allow you to register for classes before others.
+It only notifies you when a class becomes available, based on the data provided by Testudo.
+- **Notification Only:** The script sends you an email notification when a class opens up.
+It does not automate the registration process.

 ## Installation

 1. **Clone the Repository:**